cymhellfire/cymhellfire.github.io/_posts/2022-04-23-How-To-Add-New-Viewport-In-Editor.md

 This article will introduce how to add a customized viewport of current level in Unreal Editor.

 > All content are based on Unreal Engine 4.27.2 (binary version from Epic Game Launcher).
-Other version may have some different in source code.
+Other version may have some differences in source code.
 {: .prompt-tip}

 ## How is Editor Viewport Rendered?